rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 ### Step 1: Launch GitHub Codespaces

-1. **Navigate** to your forked repository on GitHub
-2. **Click** the green "Code" button
-3. **Select** the "Codespaces" tab
-4. **Click** "Create codespace on main"
-5. **Wait** 2-3 minutes for the environment to initialize
+Navigate to your forked repository on GitHub and click the green "Code" button.
+Select the "Codespaces" tab and click "Create codespace on main".
+Wait 2-3 minutes for the environment to initialize.

-**What's happening**: GitHub is creating a complete Linux development environment in the cloud with Python, Docker, kubectl, and Google Cloud CLI pre-installed.
+GitHub is creating a complete Linux development environment in the cloud with Python and Docker pre-installed.
+This environment provides everything you need without any local configuration.

 ### Step 2: Install Required Cloud Tools

-Once your Codespace loads, you need to install the cloud tools required for this course:
+Once your Codespace loads, install the cloud tools required for this course:

 ```bash
 # Install Google Cloud CLI